High-Performance Heat Pumps (Air to Air)

 Packaged Terminal Heat Pumps

-Package terminal heat pumps are used heating and cooling systems for individual rooms, typically seen in the hospitality industry.
+Packaged terminal heat pumps are heating and cooling systems used for individual rooms, typically seen in the hospitality industry.
 These “through the wall” systems are self contained with a permanent electrical connection.
 Outdoor air is used as a source of heat in the winter and cool air in the summer through a distribution fan.

 Water Source Heat Pumps